TITLE 89: SOCIAL SERVICES

 3) Performance of determinations/redeterminations of eligibility, including a comprehensive needs assessment, the development of a person-centered plan of care and authorization/referral of CCP services.

 5) Reporting of critical events includes critical incidents, service improvement program complaints, and requests for change of status in the Department's automated reporting system.
-Completing initial critical event reports will occur within 7 days after the date the event occurred or was identified to have occurred.
+Completing initial critical event reports will occur within seven days after the date the event occurred or was identified to have occurred.
 All critical event reports will be closed to reflect mandatory follow-up with CCP participants within 60 days after the date the event occurred or was identified to have occurred.
 Critical event report closure will occur through completion of the 60-day review summary housed in the Department's automated reporting system.

 6) Availability to receive inquiries and requests for services and supports, by telephone or in person, and respond to those inquiries and requests.